lban2049/fastapi/.aigne/doc-smith/docs/advanced-websockets.md

 # WebSockets

-FastAPI provides support for WebSockets, enabling real-time, bidirectional communication between the client and the server.
+FastAPI provides full support for WebSockets, enabling real-time, bidirectional communication between the client and the server.
 This is useful for applications like chat services, live notifications, and collaborative editing tools.

 Under the hood, FastAPI's WebSocket functionality is powered by Starlette.